 This hands-on course for undergraduate students (ENVIRON/RCIDIV 391) is taught by the Graham Institute's Education Director and uses the U-M campus as a "living-learning laboratory" to actively explore ecological, social, and economic dimensions of sustainability.

 This interactive, interdisciplinary course draws upon theory and practice in sustainability, environmental management, organizational change, and social advocacy.
 Students conduct a substantial, hands-on group project in conjunction with a university sponsor.
 Through site visits, guest lectures, discussions, lectures and the group projects, this course addresses real-life challenges of campus sustainability.
 Students complete the course with an understanding of the campus as a lever for social/environmental change and with the personal tools to act as change agents.

-Project have created or helped launch major initiatives at UM including: the UM Campus Farm, the Ann Arbor bike share program, the "Go Blue Box" resuable container takeout program, the "How to be a Green Wolverine" guide, greening of commencement and Camp Michigania, and more.
+Project have created or helped launch major initiatives at UM including: the UM Campus Farm, the Ann Arbor bike share program, the "Go Blue Box" resuable container takeout program, the "Welcome to Planet Blue" guide, greening of commencement and Camp Michigania, and more.

 Please search below for the final reports from past projects.